Best British beers

 Rich, smooth and malty, this new American Red is the latest addition to East Sussex-based Lakedown Brewing Company’s portfolio of vegan-friendly craft beers.
 This 4.8% ABV brew combines Magnum, Mosaic and Centennial hops to deliver a strong stone fruit flavour with a hint of spice.

 London's Eko Brewery makes beer inspired by African traditions and ingredients, and their latest release, a hazy NEIPA, is a homage to a classic African drink, palm wine.
 Brewed with coconut palm sugar, this is a winningly juicy, fruity affair with tart citrus notes and a rounded sweetness from the palm sugar.
 At 6.5% ABV it's quite boozy, but the 440ml can means you can easily split between two people.

-If you talk to any beer fans about Buxton, they'll wax lyrical about their imperial stouts, double IPAs and sours, but this low-ABV session pale is equally worthy of high praise.
-Plus, the money saved because of the lower tax on low-ABV beers (about 10p a pint) is donated to the Buxton Mountain Rescue Team.
+If you talk to any beer fans about Buxton, they'll wax lyrical about its imperial stouts, double IPAs and sours, but this low-ABV session pale (2.7%) is equally worthy of high praise.
+Plus, 10p of every pint sold is donated to the Buxton Mountain Rescue Team.
 However, this isn't a token charity beer, far from it in fact.
-They’ve pummelled the beer with hops to give it wonderfully bitter grapefruit, peach and citrus flavours.
+The brewers have pummelled the beer with hops to give it wonderfully bitter grapefruit, peach and citrus flavours.
 Although it has very little body, this doesn't really matter because of how wonderfully bright and drinkable this beer is.

 A typically quirky creation from this refreshingly unorthodox brewery, this super-smooth, indulgent dessert beer is inspired by a classic millionaire's shortbread.
 Like liquid caramel in a bottle, but with a savoury edge that stops it from being sickly.
 Pair with all manner of chocolate and caramel-based puds.